B2B Marketing Consulting Agency Blog

 The Pros & Cons of AI-Generated Content in B2B Marketing: When & When Not to Use It

-- May 1, 2023 1:05 pm
+Raven Chapman - January 1, 2025 1:05 pm

 Robotic hands typing on keyboard

+As technology advances, companies turn to AI-powered chatbots and language models like ChatGPT and DeepSeek to handle marketing initiatives and content creation.
 While these intelligent bots can be useful, they also have several major drawbacks that companies should consider before fully relying on this technology.

-Apocalyptic scenarios and ethical considerations aside, ChatGPT and its competitors are not going away and their quotidian usefulness is certain to grow.
+Apocalyptic scenarios and ethical considerations aside, ChatGPT and its competitors are not going away, and their quotidian usefulness is certain to grow.

 The Limitations of AI-Generated Content

-Creativity and Originality Still Matter
+Creativity & Originality Still Matter

 Unlike humans who can think critically and brainstorm unique ideas and solutions, content bots can only generate responses based on pre-existing data and information… information that, according to some experts, may not even be true.
 A recent article from Reuters warns that chatbots could hallucinate, providing inaccurate answers and information.